Enhanced Fish Freshness Classification with Incremental Handcrafted Feature Fusion

 \subsection{Results on segmented images}

-To examine whether focusing only on the eye, the primary region of interest, could affect classification performance, we evaluated the impact of isolating the fish eye using segmented images.
+To investigate whether focusing exclusively on the eye-the primary region of interest-affects classification performance, we evaluated the proposed approach using segmented eye images under Protocol A, enabling a direct comparison with the corresponding results obtained from full images.
 By removing the surrounding background and tissues, we aimed to examine whether the models could better focus on the visual cues of freshness in the eye itself and to assess the importance of the contextual information from the surrounding regions.
 The results, summarized in Table \ref{tab:individual_result_on_segmented_images}, reveal that the surrounding tissues and background provide complementary cues that are critical for accurate freshness classification.

 The most evident finding is the substantial decline in classification accuracy when using segmented images compared with full images.
 The best score on segmented data was only 63.55\% (color histograms in Lab space with CatBoost), which is 7.41\% lower than the peak accuracy of 70.96\% obtained from full images.
 This drop indicates that background regions, rather than introducing noise, provide complementary context that improves classification.
 Subtle cues such as the gradual color transitions between the eye and surrounding skin, or the fine texture of adjacent scales, appear to be essential for reliable freshness assessment.
 Removing these cues leaves the models with less informative inputs, resulting in poorer performance.